Spiderpig86/coronavirus-us-api/README.md

 }
 ```

 - **Note:** Multiple locations that share the same county name or share the same state will also be shown.
+The value you see for `latest` is the aggregate for all matching results.

 ```http
 GET /api/county/all?source=jhu&county=king&timelines=true&properties=true